cables-gl/cables_electron/README.md

 ***This is under heavy development, things may (and will break), use it at your own peril.
 Please provide feedback in the issue tracker attached to this repository.***

+## About

+Cables Standalone uses Electron to bring the cables editor and ops to your desktop.
+For this it uses [Electron](https://www.electronjs.org/) to keep up to date with the features in the browser version.
+As your browser is "sandboxed" different security measures apply, this is no longer the case in the standalone version.
+This is intentional and gives great power, but also some responsibility is now shifted to the user-site.
+Read about some of the implication on the [Electron site](https://www.electronjs.org/docs/latest/tutorial/security).

 ## Issue Workflow

 - create an issue, pick "Bug report" or "Feature Request" from the templates